dogue/moscore/README.md

 ## The Name

-I wanted to pay homage to MOS Technologies while emphasizing that this project is not an emulator itself, but a "core" for building other emulators.
+I wanted to pay homage to MOS Technologies while emphasizing that this project is not a full emulator itself, but a "core" for building other emulators.